Commencing full-time work is a significant milestone, and for many young adults, it marks the beginning of ‘life in the real world’.

 Avoid a ‘get rich quick’ mindset and take a long-term approach when deciding how to invest your money.
 You should only invest funds that you do not need access to in the near future.
 E.g. if you need that money to pay your rent, it shouldn’t be invested.

 Additionally, you should only begin investing when you feel comfortable doing so.
-First-time investors need to develop an appropriate understanding of the risks and volatility associated with investing in share markets.
+First-time investors need to understand the risks and volatility associated with investing in share markets.

 *Figure 1; if you earn 10% on $100 over a one-year period, then at the end of the year, you have $110, and you’ve earned $10.
 At the end of the second year, you don’t just earn another $10 – you end the year with $121, and you would have earned $11.
 This process then continues year on year as you allow your money to compound.